 - Let's begin by talking a little about web security. - I know that the material I'm going to begin with will be review for many of you; unfortunately the material that may be review for you probably won't be review for others.
-Since folks may be sharing this talk broadly, with a potentially diverse audience of folks, I want to get everyone to a common level before we move forward. - I appreciate your patience for a few slides.
+Since folks have my permission to share this talk broadly, including with their web admins and system administrator folks, I want to get everyone to a common level before we move forward. - I appreciate your patience for a few slides.
 This talk will pick up technical "velocity" as we move along, although I'm going to try to keep this talk approachable for everyone. - Anyhow, our first questions are, and probably must be, "Why are we particularly interested in web site security?" and "Why focus on this issue now?"